passwordmaker/chrome-passwordmaker/README.md

 # Installation

-Install this extension from the [Chrome Web Store](https://chrome.google.com/webstore/search/password%20maker%20(.org)).
+Install this extension from the [Chrome Web Store](https://chrome.google.com/webstore/search/PasswordMaker%20(.org)).

 # Status of this project

 ## Update 2021-05-16 by [@GitTom](https://github.com/GitTom)

-The old "Password Maker Pro" published by @heavensrevenge was taken down by Google due to policy violations (probably just that the listing was not maintained with updated privacy declarations).
-I applied some minor updates, incremented the version to 0.9.0, and created a new Chrome Web Store listing under the name "Password Maker (.org)".
+The old "PasswordMaker Pro" published by @heavensrevenge was taken down by Google due to policy violations (probably just that the listing was not maintained with updated privacy declarations).
+I applied some minor updates, incremented the version to 0.9.1, and created a new Chrome Web Store listing under the name "PasswordMaker (.org)".

 ### Update 2014-07-13 by [@heavensrevenge](https://github.com/heavensrevenge)